The Twilight Zone: Plot

-Thirteen years after the end of World War II, a man named Peter Jenson (William Bendix) visits a psychoanalyst, Dr. Gillespie (Martin Balsam).
+13 years after the end of World War II, a man named Peter Jenson (William Bendix) visits a psychoanalyst, Dr. Gillespie (Martin Balsam).
 Jenson tells him about a recurring dream in which he tries to warn people about the "sneak attack" on Pearl Harbor before it happens, but the warnings are disregarded.
-Jenson believes the events of the dream are real, and each night he travels back to 1941.
+Jenson believes the dream's events are real and he travels back to 1941 each night.
 Dr. Gillespie insists that time travel is impossible given the nature of temporal paradoxes.
-While on the couch, Jenson falls asleep once again but this time dreams that the Japanese planes shoot and kill him.
-In Dr. Gillespie's office, the couch Jenson was lying on is now empty.
+While on the couch, Jenson falls asleep once again, but this time dreams that the Japanese planes shoot and kill him.
+In Dr. Gillespie's office, the couch on which Jenson was lying is now empty.
 Dr. Gillespie goes to a bar where he finds Jenson's picture on the wall.
 The bartender tells him that Jenson had tended bar there, but he was killed during the Pearl Harbor attack.